Chapter 1: Can things get any worse?

 Ice was but one of the treats the Eel now stocked, yet served mostly to its benefactors upstairs.
 Most of these offerings remained tasteless to Fafhrd.
 A new dish or brew might catch his fancy, but lost its flavor since he couldn’t share it with the Mouser, whose tributes and jibes could spice any meal.
 There was no one to gossip with over the overlord’s latest foible or spin tales and drink and sing, no one to watch the sun and stars take their turn in the sky.
 Fafhrd’s body ached for him, too; to hold him, awake and aware as their breath rose and fell as one.
 As it was, he hardly dared touch him – even if no one dared push Fafhrd aside again.

 Score another for that evil, cold-blooded sorcerer of the Bleak Shore.
 Fafhrd began to brood, willing his companion returned to him until one night, he could bear it no longer.
-Push a Northman to the brink and a berserker explodes.
+Push a Northerner to the brink and a berserker explodes.
 He grabbed the cat and shook him as hard as he dared.
 “Out of bed, layabout!
 You prancing, fleabitten ratsbane – wake up!”

 And he did.
 The Mouser charged back to life, rising like a fury.
 Shocked by his success, Fafhrd released him – he was unprepared for this.
-The Mouser swung the covers away and scrambled to his feet before the Northman drew his next breath.
+The Mouser swung the covers away and scrambled to his feet before the Northerner drew his next breath.

 Fafhrd forced himself to a calm he did not feel.
 He knew this state well enough; well enough to stay out of range though it tore his heart.
 He cursed Straggen and all his kind to the sharks of the Inner Sea.
 Driven by instinct, the Mouser lunged toward his sword and blade, though he did not attack.
 Grasping Cat’s Claw with one hand and a fistful of hair in the other, he sliced away, wounding cheek and ear in his haste.

 “Stop!”
 Fafhrd cried out, catching at his wrist.
 The Mouser spun at first touch, slashing out.
-The Northman leapt back, surrendering at once; hands up, palms out.
+The Northerner leapt back, surrendering at once; hands up, palms out.
 “Have a care, friend,” he pleaded.
 “There’s none to harm you here.
 No one!
 You wound yourself.”

 The Mouser saw, yet didn’t “see,” at war with confusion.
 “See where you are,” Fafhrd insisted.
 “Look here – it’s only the two of us.
 Please, just … see me!”